Undergraduate Federal Direct Parent PLUS Loans

 - A FAFSA must be completed by you and the dependent student in order for a PLUS loan to be borrowed.

-- A loan-origination fee of 4.0% is deducted from the total amount borrowed.
+- Loan-origination fees are deducted from the total amount borrowed.

 - Repayment begins approximately 45 days after the loan is fully disbursed.